cfech/helm/glossary.md

         helm install bitnami/apache --generate-name --name-template "mywebserver-{{randAlpha 7 | lower}}

-- by default helm does not wait for the pods to be up and running to be considered successful, it usually just wait until the handoff of the yml to kubernetes, we can tell it to wait with with the --wait flag , by default it will wait for 5 mins, can change timeout if we want
+- by default helm does not wait for the pods to be up and running to be considered successful, it usually just wait until the handoff of the yaml to kubernetes, we can tell it to wait with with the --wait flag , by default it will wait for 5 mins, can change timeout if we want

         helm install mywebserver bitnami/apache --wait [--timeout 5m10s]

 - if we use the wait and and timeout flags but our pod is not up and running in that time period, the installation will be marked as a failure, we can use the --atomic flag to always revert back the the previous successful release, if we do not specify a --wait and --timeout it will just use the default 5 min timer

         helm install mywebserver bitnami/apache --atomic

+- to install our own custom chart

+        helm install myfirstchart firstchart
+                       [name]      [path to chart]